This is the cheapest gas in Cincinnati right now - NewsBreak

 This is the cheapest gas in Cincinnati right now

-United Dairy Farmers at 3410 Madison Pike was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.68 per gallon Wednesday.
-By comparison, the most expensive gallon was at Shell at 3337 Clifton Ave, where a gallon of regular was selling for $3.2.
+On Saturday the cheapest gallon of unleaded regular in the area was at Sunoco at 3200 Madison Pike.
+Regular there was listed at $2.69 per gallon Wednesday, compared to $3.2 at Shell at 3337 Clifton Ave, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:51 PM, Tuesday, the average price was $2.95 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 05:51 PM, Tuesday, the average price of a gallon of regular in the area $2.96.

 |Regular